susanjsp/rails-mister-cocktail/README.md

-A basic CRUD Rails app where you can upload & store cocktail recipes.
+A basic rails MVC app used to create and save cocktail recipes.

 Deployed on heroku.